t6x/reaver-wps-fork-t6x/README.md

 	The -K option 3 runs pixiewps with PKR and the hash1 = hash2 = e-once

 	**Use the reaver with the option -S when you take your test without the pkr

+#Contribution
+	Modifications made by t6_x
+	Modifications made by DataHead

+	Some ideas made by nooro